Last updated on October 11th, 2022 at 03:00 am

 Infections with these are most typical in pond-raised and wild freshwater fish, especially goldfish, koi, and other cyprinids (minnows and carps); centrarchids (sunfishes) and salmonids (salmon and trout).
 Argulus foliaceus has actually likewise been discovered on toads and frogs.

 Fish Lice Biology

-Fish lice are dorsoventrally flattened (i.e. it flattened from the topside to the underside), has an oval to rounded body covered by a large carapace (external protective covering), and 2 compound eyes.
-A thin, needle-like “stylet” situated in front of the mouth tube is used when piercing the host and assist the parasite in ingesting body fluids.
+Fish lice are dorsoventrally flattened (i.e. it flattened from the topside to the underside), have an oval to rounded body covered by a large carapace (external protective covering), and 2 compound eyes.
+A thin, needle-like “stylet” situated in front of the mouth tube is used when piercing the host and assists the parasite in ingesting body fluids.

 In the adult, 2 popular “suckers,” one situated on each side of the mouth and stylet, are used to connect or attach to the fish.
 These suckers develop from hook-like structures in more youthful phases.
 Hooks and spinal columns found on their appendages (“legs”) help with movement.

 Older juveniles and adult Fish lice foliaceus are around 3 to 7 mm long and 2 to 4 mm wide.
 Females are bigger than males and can be identified by short, paired structures at their back end referred to as seminal receptacles (spermathecae), which receive sperm from the male.

 Fish lice life cycle